skerkour/black-hat-rust/README.md

 Scanners, exploits, phishing toolkit, implants...
 From theory to practice, we will explore the arcane of offensive security and build our own offensive tools with the Rust programming language, Stack Overflow's most loved language for five years in a row.

+Which programming language allows to craft shellcodes, build servers, create phishing pages?
+Before Rust, none!
+Rust is the long-awaited one-size-fits-all programming language meeting all those requirements thanks to its unparalleled guarantees and feature set.
+Here is why.

+<!--
 The security programming field is defined by its extremely large scope (from shellcodes to servers and web apps).
 Rust is the long-awaited one-size-fits-all programming language meeting all those requirements thanks to its unparalleled guarantees and feature set.
 Here is why.
-<!--

 Rust is turning a new page in the history of programming languages by providing unparalleled guarantees and features, whether it be for defensive or offensive security.
 I will venture to say that Rust is the long awaited one-size-fits-all programming language.
 Here is why. -->